fleschutz/CWTS/README.md

 ⚠️ How to enable the Highest Warning Level
 -------------------------------------------
-Please note that every compiler and every code analyzer sets the default warning level to 'normal' - whatever this means.
+Please note that every compiler sets the default warning level to 'normal' - whatever this means.
 And each one supports different options to be more pedantic:

 | Compiler      | Option(s)                       | Comment                                           |
 | --------------|---------------------------------| --------------------------------------------------|